New Work

 Size: 6 x 20 x 23 inches

-Finally free of all restrictions, the bird flies off.
+Finally free of all restrictions, she flies off.
 Spreading her lacy golden wings, she lifts gracefully into the air.
 Her feathers are the color of sunshine and fire.
 She is strong, daring, alive, and fearless.